FAQ for Journalists

 • Demonstrated passion for writing and reporting

-• A minimum of one completed professional internship
+• A minimum of one completed full-time, professional internship in a newsroom setting.

 • An in-depth writing sample